 Amy has been on a journey of recovery since graduating from the Felony Mental Health Court in 2016.
 After this, she realized she wanted to walk alongside those seeking support and recovery.
 Amy continued to build upon her passion to help others and became a Certified Peer Counselor in 2018.
-In 2019, she became nationally certified as a Peer Specialist through NAADAC.
+In 2019, she completed her Peer Specialist certification through NAADAC.

 Calling all presenters!